open-wc/open-wc/packages/building-rollup/README.md

 - `start:build` runs your built app from `dist` directory
 - `watch:build` builds and runs your app, rebuilding when input files change

-## Supporting more browsers
+## Supporting legacy browsers
-`modern-config.js` we setup above works for browsers which support modules and dynamic imports (Chrome 63+, Safari 11.1+, Firefox 67+).
-If you need to support other or older browsers, use our `modern-and-legacy-config.js` in your `rollup.config.js`:
+`modern-config.js` we setup above works for modern browsers (see below for config features) If you need to support older browsers, use our `modern-and-legacy-config.js` in your `rollup.config.js`:

 ```javascript
 import createDefaultConfig from '@open-wc/building-rollup/modern-and-legacy-config';